ZanyDruid20/accessibility-map-team3/Database/README.md

 1. Adjust the parsers (campus_map_parser_doors_and_elevators.py and campus_map_parser_paths_and_intersections.py) to fit your setting
     - This should just be chnaging the "password" under DB_CONFIG to be your password
 2. Make sure the parsers and the csv file are under the same folder
+3. Exit maria db and cd into this folder
+4. You may need to pip install pandas if getting a module not found error
-3. Run campus_map_parser_doors_and_elevators.py (MAKE SURE TO RUN THIS ONE FIRST OR IT WONT WORK)
+5. Run campus_map_parser_door_and_elevator.py (MAKE SURE TO RUN THIS ONE FIRST OR IT WONT WORK)
-4. Run campus_map_parser_paths_and_intersections.py
+6. Run campus_map_parser_paths_and_intersection.py
-5. You should get indicators of success printed on your console output (if not uhh.. contact me: Kaila)
+7. You should get indicators of success printed on your console output (if not uhh.. contact me: Kaila)

 Note: If you run into issues you can type "DROP DATABASE campus_map;" to delete the whole database and start over (start with number 2.4 since there is no need to reinstall mariadbor log back in)